E-Lian/FreezeRun/README.md

 # Personal Project - Freeze Runner

 ## Description
+This is a personal project for a university CS class.

-This will be a 2D platformer game which the hero has a superpower: chronostasis, the power to ***freeze the time***.
+It is a 2D platformer game which the hero has a superpower: chronostasis, the power to ***freeze the time***.

 Unlike most main characters, their power is so weak that they can only stop time for 3 seconds.